ZbigniewTomanek/fitts-law-verifier/README.md

 ## Overview ##

 This simple tool allows you to verify your Fitts law by yourself.
-It allows you to measure dependence between clickable object size/distance from cursor and click time and copare it then to Fitts prediction.
+It allows you to measure dependence between clickable object size/distance from cursor and a time of cursor travel to object.
+You can compare it then on plots with prediction made by Fitts formula.

 ## Installation ##